lyokha/nginx-haskell-module/examples/conditionalRoutingWithRemoteDB/README.md

-If *cookie* *dst* is present in the request then it gets proxied to the value of the cookie, otherwise if *arg_user* or field *user* from a *POSTed* form are present in the request then the destination is asked from the remote database, if all of them fail (i.e. are not present in the request in this case) then the request gets proxied to backend *failover*.
+If *cookie* *dst* is present in the request then it gets proxied to the value of the cookie, otherwise if *arg_user* or field *user* from a *POSTed* form are present in the request then destination is inquired from the remote database, if all of them fail (i.e. are not present in the request in this case) then the request gets proxied to backend *failover*.